 problem type, batch reporting.

-descriptions to allow you to structure your code, reuse logic, and interact
+combine with interface descriptions to allow you to structure your code, reuse

 · Data Conversion is basically a process of copying files with changes.
 Jazz provides special facilities to manage this process efficiently by generating Excel spreadsheets, and then using these spreadsheets to create the conversion programs.